U.S. expels three Venezuelan diplomats in tit-for-tat move

 Venezuelan state TV has been broadcasting video, set to menacing-sounding music, of a trip the three Americans made to Bolivar state, in the southeast of the country.
 It showed them holding meetings there, including with a pro-opposition non-governmental organization, Sumate.

-Critics say Maduro is continuing a Chavez-era tactic of inventing crises to divert focus from economic and social ills affecting the South American nation's 29 million people.
+Critics say Maduro is continuing a Chavez-era tactic of inventing and inflating diplomatic crises to distract attention from economic and social problems affecting the South American country's 29 million people.

-Venezuelan government supporters, however, point to a history of U.S. opposition to socialism in Venezuela, including Washington's endorsement of a brief coup against Chavez in 2002.
+But government supporters point to a history of U.S. opposition to socialism in Venezuela, including Washington's endorsement of a brief coup against Chavez in 2002.

-Opposition leader Henrique Capriles, on a trip to Bolivar state, berated the government for blaming others rather than fixing grassroots problems, and called for a protest vote in upcoming December 8 local elections.

-"Do you think that with this expulsion they'll fix the problem of power-cuts?" he asked in a speech.
-"It's not a matter of sabotage.
-There's no light because they stole the money intended for investment in electricity."

 Since winning the election in April, Maduro, 50, has swung between vociferous denunciations of U.S. "imperialism" and appeals for better relations.